Syllogism

 6. Syllogisms with premise(s) having a concrete subject

-this is an x
+this is an x this man is a human being

-this is B
+this is B this man deserves respect

-The following type of reasoning is based on two concrete propositions can also be called, rather metaphorically, “syllogistic”.
-It refutes universal propositions such as “all swans are white”:
+The following type of reasoning is based on two concrete propositions.
+It can also be called, rather metaphorically, “syllogistic”.
+It disproves universal propositions like as “all swans are white”, see proof by fact.

 This is a swan the proposition refers to a concrete individual

-Therefore the claim “all the swans are white” is false
+Therefore the claim “all the swans are white” is false.